bugzilla/bugzilla/docs/en/rst/using/preferences.rst

     Indicates user can edit all bug fields.

 editclassifications
-    Indicates user can create, destroy, and edit classifications.
+    Indicates user can create, destroy and edit classifications.

 editcomponents
-    Indicates user can create, destroy, and edit products, components, versions, milestones and flag types.
+    Indicates user can create, destroy and edit products, components, versions, milestones and flag types.

 editkeywords
-    Indicates user can create, destroy, and edit keywords.
+    Indicates user can create, destroy and edit keywords.

 editusers
     Indicates user can create, disable and edit users.